-Create weekly and tracking reperiouses that minister to our young professional, international andience on that we grow in depth and numbers.
+Create wouldp and tracking reportunes that minister to our young professional, international andience on that we grow in depth and numbers.

 Define on intentional anall-group ministry that weeks in Manhattan and received every chards-sponsored event as a staging ground. for introduction, autoalistics and community.